GoldenCheetah/GoldenCheetah/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

+* See [GoldenCheetah Guidelines for submitting a patch](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Guidelines-for-submitting-a-patch) for additional information.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

 Changes that are cosmetic in nature and do not add anything substantial to the stability or functionality of GoldenCheetah will generally not be accepted.